wenjunhu359/Tutorial_10/README.md

 1.A network connection.
 At least for the first run.

 2.A bunch of RAM.
-At least 8-10GB
+At most 8-10GB.
+Could use more

 3.Python >= 2.7